M-PAW/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    a.
+Map returns / constructs a new array, forEach only itterates through an array.

 2. What is the difference between a function and a method?

+    a. a method is part of an object, both are reusable with the key differece being that in order to use a method, whatever is invoking the method must be derived from the same class.

 3. What is closure?

+    a. a closure is nested inside a function/another function, and allows access to higher levels of scope based on the behavior of JS.

 4. Describe the four rules of the 'this' keyword.